-Then you can either stay on the Palace Square, or stroll down Nevsky Prospect and visit the Sennaya Square where guests are welcomed to taste pirozhki, pancakes, bagels and hot tea.
+Then you can either stay on the Palace Square or stroll down Nevsky Prospect and visit the Sennaya Square where guests are welcomed to taste pirozhki, pancakes, bagels and hot tea.

 Just to give an idea, here are some nice places:

+“The Phantom of the Opera” at the Konstantinovsky Palace.
 This Palace is considered to be one of the most prestigious places for events of any level.
 Russian President Vladimir Putin often holds official meetings there.

 Admission ticket: 400+ USD

+Moulin Rouge style party at La Vue Restaurant.
 Beautiful dancers, plumages, rhinestones, sequins, flashy decor and immortal symbol of any cabaret — can-can.

 Admission ticket: 400+ USD

+Travel through time at Tzar Restaurant.
 Welcome to the times of Peter the Great, the founder of Saint Petersburg: classic ballroom dances, Russian romances and arias, gorgeous New Year Tree and gifts.